 Postseason report.
-At the end of the season, write a one-page report of activities conducted under your ACA permit and submit it to the permit officer at OPP.
+At the end of the season, a report of activities conducted under your ACA permit must be submitted to the permit officer at the Division of Polar Programs.

 OTHER IMPORT-EXPORT REGULATIONS U.S. AND FOREIGN

 Federal laws and regulations control the taking and importing into the U.S. of certain biological specimens, alive or dead.
 Other countries have rules for crossing their borders with some materials.